 Preparing Submissions in the Common Technical Document (CTD) Format

 The CTD is the internationally recognised standard format for submissions to medicines regulatory authorities.
-Its use is mandatory for all applications in the European Economic Area, required for prescription drugs in Japan and elsewhere, and accepted by a growing number of other national regulators.
-Use of the electronic version of the CTD is mandatory for applications for marketing approval and all subsequent submissions in the USA.
+In the European Economic Area, the USA and Canada, the CTD, in its electronic format (eCTD), is mandatory for all applications for marketing approval and all subsequent related submissions.
+The CTD is accepted in many other countries, being mandatory for new prescription medicines in some.
 This module explains the rationale for the CTD and provides guidance on its structure and format and the ways in which it is used.

 Approximate Course Time: 1.5 hours